Hyderabad’s Metro is a rapid transit system for the city of Hyderabad in Andhra Pradesh, India.

 However, with the growing population and number of vehicles on the road, the city’s transportation system has come under immense pressure to develop a metro rail project.

 Financial backing from federal and state government

 The estimated cost of the Hyderabad Metro project is $2.62bn.
-About 20% of this will be provided as part of the government's viability gap funding scheme.
-The federal and state governments will provide financial support for 40% of the project cost.
+About 20% of the funding is being provided as part of the government’s viability gap funding scheme.
+The federal and state governments provide financial support for 40% of the project cost.